ciubotarum/coding-challanges/src/theory.md

 * abstractions should not depend on details
 * details should depend on abstraction
 * we must depend on abstractions and not concrete classes

+Example:
+* we have a store and we want to have a pay method
+* an intermediary class help to have more methods for payment (Stripe API, PayPal API)

+## Maven

+Definition:
+* a build automation tool used for java projects
+* simplifies the process of managing project dependencies, building and packaging your project into various format (including JAR - Java ARchive file)

+Create JAR with maven:
+* in Java project create a `pom.xml` file
+* in contains information about the project
+* configuration details used by Maven to build the project